SCRT-HQ/VaporShell/docs/glossary/New-VSGluePartition.md

----
-layout: glossary
-title: New-VSGluePartition
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGluePartition

 ## SYNOPSIS
-Adds an AWS::Glue::Partition resource to the template
+Adds an AWS::Glue::Partition resource to the template.
+The AWS::Glue::Partition resource creates an AWS Glue partition, which represents a slice of table data.
+For more information, see CreatePartition Action: https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-partitions.html#aws-glue-api-catalog-partitions-CreatePartition and Partition Structure: https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-partitions.html#aws-glue-api-catalog-partitions-Partition in the *AWS Glue Developer Guide*.

 ## SYNTAX